nkhil/kafka-notes/Readme.md

 ## Usecases

 - Netflix uses kafka to apply recommendations in real-time
-- Uber uses it to gather user, taxi and trip data in real-time to compute forecast demand and computer surge-pricing in real-time
+- Uber uses it to gather user, taxi and trip data in real-time to calculate forecast demand and compute surge-pricing in real-time
 - LinkedIN uses it to prevent spam, collect user interactions and make better connection recommendations.

 **Remember** - Kafka is only used as a transportation mechanism!
 You still need to write applications to make things work.

-## My objectives

-- Ability to use Kafka on the CLI

 ## Topics, partitions and offsets